-Last summer during the softball season and during a time of racial reckoning in the United States, it sparked conversations about racial injustice, ultimately leading to what has formed as the Racial Equity Working Group with representatives across the Athletes Unlimited sports.
+Last summer during the softball season and during a time of racial reckoning in the United States, it sparked conversations about racial injustice, ultimately leading to what has formed as the Intersectional Equity Working Group with representatives across the Athletes Unlimited sports.

 For volleyball outside hitter Cassidy Lichtman, women’s rights and racial justice coincide.